2023-05-17 16:41:28

 “It was a great first event,” he said.
 “This was the first time we had a meeting on sustainability in hot and arid environments,” he declares.

-“You have to know that sustainability for these types of climates means something very different: it’s not about tropical countries, it’s not about temperate countries, we don’t have forests or water, the effects of climate change climatic conditions will therefore be very serious,” he points out.
+“You have to know that sustainability for these types of climates means something very different: it’s not regarding tropical countries, it’s not regarding temperate countries, we don’t have forests or water, the effects of climate change climatic conditions will therefore be very serious,” he points out.
 “But at the same time, these countries are part of the solution because many of them produce hydrocarbons which are part of the energy transition that we need to achieve the objectives of the Paris Agreement,” he believes.

 Using technology to ensure food safety